5 Reasons Why LG Microwave Not Heating – Let’s Fix It

 The microwave door must be closed for the microwave to run.
 If the door is not completely closed, it may not heat food correctly or at all.
 You may even damage your microwave by slamming the door open or closed.

-See also How To Set Clock On Samsung Microwave [Step By Step Guide]
+See also How To Silence Samsung Microwave [Use This Trick Now]

 Your LG microwave is not heating up.
 There are several reasons why.